klavins/potato-recipies/yase/README.md

 Note that I recently updated yase/potato so that:
 - The Makefile makes the directories build and lib
 - The example Makefiles point to `../potato_defs.mk` instead of `../defs.mk`.

+NOTE: On my Potato, I only get sound from the headphone jack if I am logged into the console (not via ssh).
+Although you can log in, disconnect the HDMI and keyboard, and then use yase from ssh to hear sound from the jack.